dracory/taskstore/docs/overview.md

 ## Architecture

-- **Interfaces**: `interfaces.go` defines the contracts for Tasks, Queues, and the Store, promoting modularity and testability.
+- **Interfaces**: `interfaces.go` defines the contracts for Task Definitions, Task Queues, and the Store, promoting modularity and testability.
 - **Persistence**: Uses `goqu` for SQL generation and `sb` (likely a database helper) for execution, supporting multiple dialects.
 - **Worker**: The `QueueRunGoroutine` method starts a background worker that polls the database for `queued` tasks and processes them.
 - **Resilience**: Handles timeouts (unstuck mechanism) and retries (via `Attempts`).